 Step 1: Select a USB-equipped power outlet

-A couple of years ago, you’d be hard-pressed to find a power outlet with integrated USB ports, but now there are several available, including the TruePower and multi-functional Swidget.
-You could choose to source a cheap, unbranded outlet from eBay or Amazon, but we recommend picking up a model from a mainstream brand, such as Legrand or Leviton.
+A couple of years ago, you’d be hard-pressed to find a power outlet with integrated USB ports, but now there are several options available.
+Top models from brands likeand are some of our top recommendations, but you could also choose a cheap, unbranded outlet.
 You’ll find a range of configurations and colors available, and you can relax knowing that they’ve been built and tested for safety compliance.

-For our guide, we selected the Legrand TM826USBWCCV Outlet, which supports two USB ports and two tamper-resistant power outlets.
-With two curious boys running around our testing home, we’re reassured that this model’s integrated shutters will prevent any unwanted objects from being inserted.
-You should be able to pick up this model for around $25.
+For our guide, we selected the, which supports two USB ports and two tamper-resistant power outlets.
+You should be able to pick up this model (and similar units) for around $25.
+You can check it out .

 Depending on your existing outlet, you may also need to pick up a wall plate to surround the sockets.
 The wall plate on our outlet has a horizontal bar between the outlets, which is where the new USB ports are going to be positioned.
-So, to accompany the USB-equipped outlet, we selected the Legrand Screwless Wall Plate, which matches in color and finish.
+So, to accompany the USB-equipped outlet, we selected the, which matches in color and finishes.

 Step 2: Treat yourself to an outlet voltage tester

-Alongside a screwdriver, the other tool we’d highly recommend for this job (or any involving electrical outlets) is a voltage tester.
+Alongside a screwdriver, the other tool we’d highly recommend for this job (or any involving electrical outlets) is a.
 Obviously, we’ll need to switch off the power at the electrical panel before swapping the outlets, but to be absolutely certain that the outlet isn’t live, you should check it with a voltage tester.

 Inexpensive devices like this Non-Contact Voltage Tester from Klein Tools provide visual and audible warnings when voltage is detected in an outlet.
-It’s available for around $20, and there’s an updated NCVT-3 model equipped with a flashlight that can be had for under $25.
+It’s available for around $20, and there’s an updatedthat can be had for under $25.

-Once you have the voltage tester to hand, test it on a socket that you know is live so you can be sure it’s working.
+Once you have the voltage tester in hand, test it on a socket you know is live so you can be sure it’s working.

 Step 3: Switch off the electricity